Continuing Education and Quality Improvement Programs

 New School Nurse Training

-New School Nurse Training (NSNT) is a one-day program designed to engage school nurses in the process of transitioning to the autonomous role of school nurse as part of the Whole School, Whole Community, Whole Child (WSCC) concept.
-It was developed by the University of Vermont Office of Primary Care and Area Health Education Centers (AHEC) Program with the Vermont Department of Health and school nurses.
+New School Nurse Training (NSNT) is a one-day program designed to engage school nurses in the process of transitioning to the autonomous role of school nurse as part of the Whole School, Whole Community, Whole Child (WSCC) team concept.
+NSNT was developed by the University of Vermont Office of Primary Care and Area Health Education Centers (AHEC) Program with input from the Vermont Department of Health and school nurses.

-During the training, new school nurses will engage with veteran school nurses to:
+During the training, new school nurses engage with veteran school nurses and other health care professionals to:

-- Leave with contacts of experienced school nurse mentors and links to important organizations
+• Leave with contacts of experienced school nurses and important organizations.

 According to the National Association of School Nurses, “School nursing, a specialized practice of nursing, protects and promotes student health, facilitates optimal development, and advances academic success.
 School nurses, grounded in ethical and evidence-based practice, are the leaders who bridge health care and education, provide care coordination, advocate for quality student-centered care, and collaborate to design systems that allow individuals and communities to develop their full potential.”1

 Prior to attending the full day optional training offered at UVM, new School Nurses must complete a required online Orientation to practice in Vermont Schools and achieve an educator’s endorsement for their Vermont nursing license.
 The orientation and optional full day training are designed to ensure that nurses feel confident in their role in the school, which is very different from a hospital or clinic setting, where nurses are typically surrounded with more clinical support; in a school setting, a nurse is often the only clinical staff member.